Choosing the Right City is the Best Job Strategy For Newcomers

 - “Broaden your destination options and therefore job search to consider other smaller cities, communities, or new suburbs.”

 - “Discuss and/or decide the top 10 must-haves for your lifestyle here in Canada.
 This will help you focus or confirm your destination.
 Be brutally honest about the life you want to create.
 Especially if you are coming to Canada as a couple.
-You might even find you have different dreams, expectations.
+You might even find you have different dreams and expectations.
 That's ok.
 If you talk about it and find common ground that's what matters.
 Once complete, keep going back to your list when considering locations.
-It should be your compass for decision making.”
+It should be your compass for decision-making.”

 Use the newcomer's secret weapon